mantidproject/mantid/docs/source/release/v3.11.0/framework.rst

 Improved
 ########
-- :ref:`SetUncertainties <algm-SetUncertainties-v1>` now provides a "custom" mode, which lets the user arbitrarily replace any error value x with y.
+- :ref:`SetUncertainties <algm-SetUncertainties-v1>` now provides a "custom" mode, which lets the user specify both an arbitrary error value whose occurences are to be replaced in the input workspace, as well as the value to replace it with.

 Deprecated
 ##########